daphne-eu/daphne/doc/RunningDaphneLocally.md

     Turns on the automatic selection of a suitable matrix representation (currently dense or sparse (CSR)). *Experimental feature.*

+- **`--enable_property_recording`**

+    Enables recording of certain properties (currently only sparsity) from all matrix result objects in the Intermediate Representation (IR).
+The recorded properties are saved in a JSON file named properties.json located in the root directory of Daphne.

+- **`--enable_property_insert`** and **`--properties_file_path=<path/to/propertiesFile>`**

+    Allows the insertion of previously recorded properties into operations with matrix results from a JSON file.
+By default, the file used is properties.json in the Daphne root directory.
+Optionally, a different file can be specified using the `--properties_file_path` argument.

 ## Return Codes

 If `daphne` terminates normally, one of the following status codes is returned: